 You don’t really save money

 Some users may host their own mail server thinking that they’ll save money.
 The fact is that you’ll have to buy a domain for MX address or create a subdomain, enable an SSL certificate for the domain, and specify the path to the certificate in the configuration file of Postfix/Dovecot.
 Domain costs $1 to $20.
-If your server has low RAM, you might have to buy a VPS with more RAM.
+If your server has low RAM, you might have to buy a VPS with more RAM or upgrade your existing server.

 If someone hacks your email account, you’ll be in a problem.
-Hackers employ brute force technique to take over email servers.
+Hackers employ brute force techniques to take over email servers.
 To make sure that your account is protected from brute force attacks, you should use a strong password and configure Fail2Ban to block IP addresses that are trying to access your email account.
+Unlike email hosting service providers that allow users to activate the two-factor authentication system with a few clicks of a button, you’ll have to add 2FA to Dovecot by yourself if you want to secure your account.

-Although the open-source email servers work like a charm, sometimes because of the VPS error, it may stop functioning.
+Although the open-source email servers work like a charm, sometimes because of the VPS error, they may stop functioning.
 You’ll have to do minor troubleshooting like this by yourself.

 Self hosted email server pros